 - 6. Cultural Resources.
-DOF works with the State Historic Preservation Office (SHPO) to identify and avoid known cultural, historic, or prehistoric sites in planning the proposed access routes and harvest areas.
+DOF works with the State Historic Preservation Office (SHPO) to identify and avoid known cultural, historic or prehistoric sites in planning the proposed access routes and harvest areas.
 If additional archaeological sites are identified, proposed harvest areas and road locations will be appropriately adjusted to avoid conflicts.
 If any historic or archaeological sites are encountered during road construction or harvest activities, DOF will immediately inform SHPO and take action to protect the findings. - 7.
 Subsurface Resources.
-Generally, State land is open to mineral entry and is available for leasing subject to Mineral Orders.
-However, the sale area is subject to Mineral Closing Order 271 (MCO 271, initiated 1982).
-An MCO closes state land to all forms of mineral entry, making it unavailable for staking mining claims, leasehold locations or prospecting site locations (see AS 38.05.195, 38.05.205 and 38.05.245).
-Nonetheless, the proposed timber sales are not expected to have any deleterious effects on subsurface activities.
+Generally, State land is open to mineral entry and is available for leasing subject to Mineral Orders, and the parcel of TVSF within which all sales are proposed is open to subsurface activities.
+However, some agricultural lands outside of the project area are subject to Mineral Closing Orders 204 and 510 (MCO 204 and 510, initiated 1982 and 1986, respectively).
+An MCO closes State land to all forms of mineral entry, making it unavailable for staking mining claims, leasehold locations or prospecting site locations (see AS 38.05.195, 38.05.205 and 38.05.245).